andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ---
 ### 6.2 Modulith Artifacts (Phase 2)

-Modular architectures are NOT an obvious next step, but a conscious decision to combat increasing entropy.
+A modular structurce of code is NOT an obvious next step, but a conscious decision to combat increasing entropy.
 It makes sense when:

 * **The team is growing:** With around 4-5 developers, natural areas of responsibility begin to emerge.
 Modules allow these boundaries to be defined in the code, so developers are less likely to "poach" on each other's code.
 * **Cognitive overload:** If a developer has to understand half the system to make a small change to the payment system, encapsulation has failed.
 The modular architecture restores the mental map.
 * **Exploding test times:** If the entire test suite runs for every minor change and takes more than 5-10 minutes, modularization helps create test slices that can be validated independently.
 * **Preparing for microservices:** A modular architecture is the best insurance against the "distributed monolith."
 Only when the functional interfaces within the modular architecture are stable is the physical transition to microservices safe.

-#### Identify Bounded Context
+#### Identify and define Bounded Contexts

+Based on the provided System Context Diagram, we can identify four distinct Bounded Contexts.
+Each represents a specific linguistic and functional boundary within the Car Rental System.
+It is important to note that a bounded context is not a simple database table, but rather a business area of ​​responsibility.

+Based on the monolithic project structure provided, the Bounded Contexts are organized as high-level packages.
+This structurce uses a Decorator-based approach to separate domain logic from technical concerns (found in the `exchange/` directory).
+Here are the identified Bounded Contexts:

+**1. Car Pool Context (Fleet Management)**

+This is the most developed context in the structure, represented by the `carpool/` package.

+* **Responsibility:** Managing the lifecycle and state of physical vehicles.
+* **Key Logic:** Validation (`ValidCar`), Caching (`CachedCar`), and Inventory management (SimpleCar).
+* **Technical Boundary:** It handles its own REST exposure (`ServedCarPool`) and Event Messaging (PublishedCar) by using DTOs from `exchange/resource/` and `exchange/messaging/`.

+**2. Customer Context**

+Represented by the `customer/` package.

+* **Responsibility:** Managing renter profiles and communication.
+* **Key Logic:** Persistence of customer data (`StoredCustomer`) and automated notifications.
+* **Technical Boundary:** It integrates with the mailing system (`NotifiedCustomer`) using the SMTP protocols defined in `exchange/mailing/`.

+**3. Payment Context**

+Represented by the `payment/` package.

+* **Responsibility:** Abstracting financial transactions.
+* **Key Logic:** Processing payments via different providers like `PayPal` or `CreditCard`.
+* **Technical Boundary:** It acts as a Gateway that consumes the specialized API clients and DTOs located in `exchange/paypal/`.

+**4. User & UI Context**

+Represented by the `user/` package.
+This is a "Web-Facing" context.

+* **Responsibility:** Handling user sessions and server-side UI rendering.
+* **Key Logic:** Managing the visual layout (`layout/`), UI components (`control/`), and web pages (`page/`).
+* **Technical Boundary:** It manages the WebUser (session-based) and StoredUser (DB-based) identities.

 #### Revised Structure & Strategic Decoupling

 This step begins with a single monolithic artifact, which is successively decomposed into autonomous modules.
 The functional boundaries of Bounded Contexts serve as the primary guideline for this modularization.

 ```
 carrental-service              ← Deployable Unit